The Long Playing Record Guide

 At the time "The Long Playing Record Guide" served thousands and thousands of music lovers in making their decisions on what recorded performance on LP to buy, or it would at least tell them about the qualities of the records they already had on the shelf.

-Some people would argue that one cannot do justice to the efforts of musicians and recording engineers by allotting just a few words to their product and add a discriminating arrow to the product of a fellow musician.
-But every time one reads DeMotte's judgment on a recording owned, one cannot doubt his expertise and above all his sincerity.
+Some people will argue that one cannot do justice to the efforts of musicians, producers, and recording engineers, by allotting just a few words to their product and add a discriminating arrow to the product of a fellow musician who would have given a better performance.
+But every time one reads DeMotte's judgement on a recording owned, one cannot doubt his expertise and above all his sincerity, even if there are most certainly differences of opinion.

 The interesting aspect of DeMotte's painstaking exercise is that the result is equally valuable today as it was in 1955, the year in which the first edition was published.

-Especially for collectors of old mono recordings it is a "mer à boire".
+Especially for record collectors of old mono disks it is a mer à boire.

 If you come across this valuable item do not hesitate to buy it, be it the first or the more complete second edition.